 Basting will help keep difficult trims in place.

 Bring the needle out from underneath just to the left of the fold of the applique fabric.
-The greater the distance from the fold edge, the more of the stitch that will show in the final product.
+The greater the distance from the folded edge, the more of the stitch will show in the final product.

 Repeat and make the next and following tiny straight stitches.

 You will make a row of small straight stitches on the surface of the work facing you and diagonal stitches on the other side of the work.
 The smaller the stitches, the more invisible your applique will be.